johnhunter/yui-compressor-webapp/README.md

 1. Select all the files for upload in the single file selection dialog box.

-2. You can drag to reorder the files in the web-app, and remove any not required.
+2. Drag to reorder the files in the web-app, and remove any not required.
 This allows you to set up the correct files and their loading order easily.

-3. There are options to change various parameters of the compressor - these are hidden and rarely needed as the defaults are good for 99% of the time.
+3. Options are provided to change various compressor parameters - these are hidden and rarely needed as the defaults are good for 99% of the time.

 4. The default output file name can be changed but the web-app is pretty clever at figuring out an appropriate default.